 - Line a baking sheet with foil or parchment paper.
 Set the oven to 350 F. While my current oven bakes the cakes fine when the rack is in the middle, you may need to adjust your oven rack to the upper third of the oven if you find that the bottoms of your cakes tend to burn.

 - Measure out the appropriate amounts for the dough, rolling each portion into a ball.
-Because it is easy for the dough to dry out, keep everything lightly covered with saran wrap.
-Take one of the dough balls and start to flatten the dough by pinching gently in the center, forming a disc with thicker edges and a thinner center (if you are wrapping a large mooncake, make it more of a long oblong rather than a circle).
+Because it is easy for the dough to dry out, keep all the dough balls lightly covered under a sheet of saran wrap.
+To shape a mooncake, take one of the dough balls and start to flatten the dough by pinching gently in the center, forming a disc with thicker edges and a thinner center (if you are wrapping a large mooncake, make it more of a long oblong rather than a circle).
 Place the ball of filling in the center of the dough, then continue gently pressing and thinning the dough down the sides of the filling until the edges wrap over and can meet each other in the middle.
 Gently massage together the seam and any other holes in the dough, so that the filling is completely covered - don't worry if there are cracks, as the dough very easily blends with itself.
 Roll the whole ball between your palms, and the dough will start to smooth itself.
 It doesn't have to be perfectly smooth, but you should feel secure that there are no seams that may fall open.
+(Note that you can even pinch off thicker sections of dough to move them into gaps elsewhere in the dough ball - the dough melts into itself very easily and is forgiving of being torn and moved around this way.)

 - Arrange the cakes on the prepared baking sheet.
 Bake for 6 minutes.
 Meanwhile, in a small bowl, make the egg wash by whisking the egg.
 It's important to pre-bake the cakes, because the dough is very absorbent - if you try to give them an egg wash before they have cooked a little, the stamped designs will simply melt back into the cake.